PhiTiet/portfolio/README.md

 This project uses GitHub Actions for CI/CD.
 The workflow includes:
 - Building the application.
 - Running tests.
-- Pushing Docker images to Docker Hub.
+- Pushing Docker images to GHCR
-- Deploying to AKS.